 Over the years, Red Dot has grown to employ over 80 in-house staff while expanding acquisitions throughout 16 states.
 In 2018, Red Dot was ranked as a Top Workplace by the Denver Post and the Best Company Culture and Best Companies for Women awards by Comparably.

-Starting off the new year, Red Dot announced the appointment of new CEO, Chuck James.
-With Chuck now leading Red Dot, Seth has transitioned to a new role as CSO, where he will continue to oversee acquisitions and strategy.
+Starting off 2019, Red Dot announced the appointment of new CEO, Chuck James.
+Chuck was COO from 2017 to 2019.
+With Chuck now leading Red Dot, Seth has transitioned to a new role and remains on the board of directors.
 Chuck brings 23 years of experience in leading Operations, Accounting, Finance, HR, Legal, and IT teams in multiple industries, including long-haul transportation, banking, and private equity.
 Prior to joining Red Dot, Chuck was a Managing Partner at Grey Mountain Charter Financing, a private equity-backed portfolio company that financed over 130 charter schools, totaling ~$1.7 billion.
 Additionally, Chuck was the COO for Prime Trailer Leasing, a long-haul trailer leasing company with over 5,000 trailers that was eventually acquired by GE.
-Chuck earned his BS in Political Science from Texas Christian University.

-Today, Red Dot owns and operates 147 self-storage properties, totaling over 5.4 million net rentable square feet.
-While Red Dot outgrew The Cottage many years ago, the company remains committed to its founding principles.
+Today, Red Dot owns and operates over 180 self-storage properties, totaling over 7.5 million net rentable square feet.
+While Red Dot outgrew The Cottage many years ago, the company remains committed to its founding principles and is still growing.